Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Introduction

-On the other hand, an embedded planet is still attached to the background disc and can affect the disc/envelope density structure all the way up to its Hill radius.
+On the other hand, an embedded planet is still attached to the background disc and its gravity leads to density enhancement around the planet, forming an envelope.
+The planetary envelope with a higher density can extend all the way up to the planet's Hill radius \footnote{ In reality, the density changes smoothly from the disc to the core.
+Depending on if we compare the planet's gravitational force with the star's tidal force or with the disc's thermal pressure, we can say that the planet's influence is to the Hill or Bondi radius.
+For low-mass planets studied in this paper, the Hill radius will be larger than the Bondi radius so that we use the Hill radius as the upper limit on the planet's influenced region.}.
 If we can probe into the planet's Hill sphere, we may be able to detect this denser envelope.
-In this paper, we show that radio observations can probe into this region and directly reveal the low-mass planets.
-Considering that the planet's envelope within the Hill sphere is part of the planet, we consider detecting the planet's envelope as detecting the planet itself.
+In this paper, we show that radio observations can probe into this region and directly reveal the envelopes around low-mass planets.
+We consider detecting the planet's envelope as detecting the planet itself.
 The methods are introduced in Section \ref{sec:method}, including both 1-D and 3-D models.
 The results are presented in Section \ref{sec:results}.
 Then, we apply our model to the clump in TW Hydrae disc in Section \ref{sec:twhydrae}.
 After a short discussion in Section \ref{sec:discussion}, the paper is concluded in Section \ref{sec:conclusion}.